stirlo/thegossroom.com/README.md

 ## Acknowledgements

-- Thanks to all the news sources listed on our [Attribution](https://yourusername.github.io/thegossiproom/attribution.html) page.
+- Thanks to all the news sources listed on our [Attribution](https://stirlo.github.io/thegossroom.com/attribution.html) page.
 - Built with love for celebrity gossip enthusiasts everywhere.

+## Future Enhancements

+- Implement user accounts for personalized gossip feeds
+- Add social media sharing functionality
+- Develop a mobile app version of The Gossip Room
+- Incorporate sentiment analysis to categorize gossip as positive, negative, or neutral